eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

         key belonging to the WTE public key.
 Thus, the PID Provider or Attestation Provider can trust this new public key.

-3. The Wallet Provider issues a Wallet Instance Attestation (WIA) to the Wallet Instance.
-The WIA contains information allowing a PID Provider, an Attestation Provider, or a Relying Party, to verify that the Wallet Provider did not revoke the Wallet Instance Attestation (and hence the Wallet Instance itself).
-The WIA and the revocation mechanisms for Wallet Instances are described in \[Topic 38\].
+    -  The WUA contains information allowing a PID Provider, an Attestation Provider, or a Relying Party, to verify that the Wallet Provider did not revoke the Wallet Unit
+    Attestation, and hence the Wallet Unit itself.
+The WIA and the revocation mechanisms for Wallet Units are described in \[Topic 38\].

-4. The Wallet Instance requests the User to set up a User authentication mechanism.
-User authentication is necessary when (or before) the Wallet Instance asks the User for approval to present some attributes to a Relying Party, see [Section 6.6.3.4](#6634-wallet-instance-obtains-user-approval-for-presenting-attributes).
-User authentication can be done by the Wallet Instance itself or by the WSCD.
-The latter is required before the WSCD performs any operations with cryptographic keys belonging to the Wallet Instance or to a PID or to an attestation.
+3. The Wallet Unit requests the User to set up a User authentication mechanism.
+User authentication is necessary when (or before) the Wallet Unit asks the User for approval to present some attributes to a Relying Party, see [Section 6.6.3.4](#6634-wallet-instance-obtains-user-approval-for-presenting-attributes).
+User authentication can be done by the Wallet Instance (i.e., the application) or by a WSCD.
+The latter is required before the WSCD performs any operations with cryptographic keys belonging to the Wallet Unit or to a PID or to an attestation.

-5. The Wallet Provider sets up a user account for the User to ensure that the User can request the suspension or revocation of their Wallet Instance in case of theft or loss.
-The Wallet Provider associates the Wallet Instance with the new user account.
+4. The Wallet Provider sets up a user account for the User to ensure that the User can request the revocation of their Wallet Unit in case of theft or loss.
+The Wallet Provider associates the Wallet Unit with the new user account.
 The Wallet Provider registers one or more backend-based User authentication methods that the Wallet Provider will use to authenticate the User.
     Note that: